fpsvogel/fpsvogel.com/src/_posts/2022-06-24-rails-hotwire-frontend-stack.md

 There's not much to say about [Rails](https://rubyonrails.org): it's boring tech, and therefore a good choice for most web apps.

-For anything but a large app, [Roda](http://roda.jeremyevans.net) is well worth considering.
+[Roda](http://roda.jeremyevans.net) is well worth considering.
 It's not the easiest for beginners, due to its philosophy of being bare-bones by default but highly extendable.
 But it's gradually becoming [integrated into Bridgetown](https://www.fullstackruby.dev/fullstack-development/2022/06/03/what-would-it-take-for-roda-to-win), whose batteries-included approach is making Roda much more accessible.

 ## ViewComponent